edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-modbus/ProtocolProperties.md

 }}
 ```

-> **_NOTE:_** About the timeout values: It can be a number (floating point) in which case it is interpreted as seconds.
-Or it can be a duration string such as "500ms", "2s" or "1.5m" representing milliseconds, seconds or minutes respectively.
+> **_NOTE:_** About the timeout values: It can be a number (floating point) in which case it is interpreted as seconds, or it can be a duration string such as "500ms", "2s" or "1.5m" representing milliseconds, seconds or minutes respectively.

 - Modbus RTU Device
     - These properties reside under the `modbus-rtu` key in the `protocols` section of each device definition.